 Faculty serve as conduits to others, increasing student visibility in the field.
 They introduce students to colleagues, recommend conferences, and help build professional networks that will serve students for years.

 Career conversations belong in the mentoring relationship.
 What does the student want to do after graduation?
 Is graduate school realistic?
 What does a career in this field actually look like?
-Faculty who have navigated these paths can offer perspective that students cannot get elsewhere.
+Faculty who have navigated these paths can offer perspective students can't get elsewhere.

 Encouraging students to present their research at symposia and conferences builds confidence and communication skills.
-It also signals to the student that their work matters to a community beyond their campus.
+It also signals that their work matters to a community beyond their campus.

 Qualities of Effective Mentors

-Effective mentors demonstrate respect for students as emerging colleagues, not subordinates.
+Effective mentors demonstrate respect for students as emerging colleagues.
 They listen actively.
-They provide honest feedback with integrity.
+They provide honest feedback.
 They exercise patience when progress is slow.
 They remain accessible.
 They adapt their approach to individual needs.
-They show genuine passion for their discipline.
 And they share their failures alongside their successes.

 Implications for University Leadership